T-WRX-YT/ESP32_OBDLink_Emulator/README.md

 # ESP32 OBDLink Emulator
 ### Example code for emulating OBD2 and OBDLink CANBUS data for SoloStorm Telemetry

+### This is the legacy Arduino IDE version, using the BluetoothSerial.h library.
+This code works, but your ESP32 might be putting the BT module into sleep mode when using the canbus method.
+I never found a way to make that stop, so this version isn't updated anymore.
+Use the main branch based on the ESP-IDF framework for a version that updates at the proper speeds.

 ## What this does